freenas/freenas-docs/userguide/storage.rst

 more detail in :ref:`Scrubs`.
 This button allows you to manually initiate a scrub.
 Since a scrub is I/O intensive and can negatively impact performance, you should not initiate one while the system is busy.
-A "Cancel" button is provided should you need to cancel a scrub.
+A :guilabel:`Cancel` button is provided to cancel a scrub.
-If you do cancel a scrub, the next scrub will start over from the beginning, not where the cancelled scrub left off.
-To view the current status of a running scrub or the statistics from the last completed scrub, click the "Volume Status" button.
+If a scrub is cancelled, the next scrub will start over from the beginning, not where the cancelled scrub left off.
+To view the current status of a running scrub or the statistics from the last completed scrub, click the :guilabel:`Volume Status` button.

 **Volume Status:** as shown in the example in :numref:`Figure %s <volume_status_fig>`,